 Here is an example of how misinformation can cause potential misunderstanding; on Aug.
 11, 1984, Ronald Reagan, while doing a sound check for his radio broadcast, made a seemingly harmless joke about Russia being outlawed and announcing the bombing will begin in five minutes.
 The tape was leaked.
 Even though Americans had mixed opinions about his comments, Reagan’s approval rating dropped dramatically.
 It is not known for sure what Russia’s initial reaction was, but it was at a time when tensions were high between the two countries.

 Trump has been caught on tape making false statements, and many untrue or exaggerated statements have come from his Twitter account.
-Hence the need for the fact-checking extension on Google and Firefox, especially before the country’s national security is threatened.
+Hence the need for the fact-checking extension on Google and Firefox, especially before national security is threatened.
 If this works as well as expected, it will make it easier for the truth to come out.

 By Katherine Miller